FrancoTr/note-taking-app/README.md

 # note-taking-app
-Just a simple app that manages notes through the file system
+Just a simple app that manages notes using the file system and some npm packages